 Inpatient treatment – This is usually a short-term treatment while a patient who is having a severe crisis stabilises and is then released with a follow-up care plan.
 Standard practice is to use the least restrictive treatment possible for safety, so inpatient treatment is usually only used if a person is a danger to themselves and others.

 Education – People living with a mental health issue can greatly benefit from having a better understanding of what is going on with them, what they can do about it, and what kinds of support are available.
 It is also very helpful when their families and communities have a better understanding of what is going on; this increases the support available to them and lessens the stigma of having a mental health need.

 Family members can benefit from a short training course that asks what is mental health?
 The E-learning option of the course helps identify signs and symptoms and explains the process in referring a patient and offering support.

 Lifestyle changes – Often there are some lifestyle changes that will help a person with a mental health or emotional issue come closer to a healthy balance.
 A classic example would be someone who is dealing with addiction and is trying to stop drinking, and therefore needs to avoid friends with whom they used to drink or situations in which they are accustomed to drinking.

-Different clinicians and centres have different specialties, so when an individual is interviewing a potential provider, they need to feel free to ask questions.
+Different clinicians and centres have different specialities, so when an individual is interviewing a potential provider, they need to feel free to ask questions.
 If the person feels like they can’t ask questions, that might not be the right provider for them.
 Sometimes, just as with physical issues, a person may need to try a few treatments to find the treatment or combination of treatments that is the most helpful.

 At TutorCare we offer a number of courses relating to Mental Health care.
 These include;